Reported Russia probe source at center of whistleblower complaint over Pentagon contracts

 He added, "He now sits at home figuring out how to feed his family and trying to pick up the pieces of his life."

 Lovinger ultimately admitted to "inadvertently taking on an airplane, a single, academic-oriented report categorized as 'Classification Pending,'" in 2016.
 According to the whistleblower complaint, Lovinger "promptly admitted to the mishap," which was described as his only security infraction over a 12-year period at the Pentagon.
+The complaint stated that a review found the document had "inadequate classification markings."

 Fox News reached out via email to Halper, who did not respond.
 Hayden also did not respond to a request for comment.
 A Pentagon spokesperson said the department would forward Fox News’ request to the responsible office.